xkbcommon/libxkbcommon/doc/custom-configuration.md

 propose a dedicated GUI to configure it.
 Please consult the corresponding configuration.

-@warning The instructions of this page requires libxkbcommon as keymap compiler and **does not work in _X11_** sessions, because X servers have hard-coded paths.
+@warning The instructions of this page requires xkbcommon as keymap compiler and **does not work in _X11_** sessions, because X servers have hard-coded paths.
 Check your session type in the “information” or “about” screen of you desktop environment, or execute the following command: `echo $XDG_SESSION_TYPE`.